Waad4254/RubeGoldbergGame/README.md

 3. In the right trackpad click on the + sign and choose use as a "trackpad."

+(if there was any other bindings on the right trackpad, please remove them).

 4. Fill click, touch, and position as below